AmineAskri/furhud/README.md

 Create default.nginx and script.sh files in your home directory

+Change the directory in the script.sh with the one here you have putted the yaml files and

 Launch the installation with launching the script by putting a name as input

 Exemple : script.sh name